Tactical Trading Process

 Fourth, the pms will utilize technical analysis to assist in the identification of trends, momentum, buy and sell signals.
 The use of technical analysis adds an additional layer of risk management to our client portfolios.
 Historically technical sell signals for leading growth stocks have often come before the deterioration of a company’s fundamentals is widely known or accepted within the investment community.

 Fifth, the pms will employ money management strategies to construct the portfolio and manage the risk.
-Our Aggressive Growth Programs incorporate many layers of risk management in our portfolio management process.
+Our Tactical Trading Strategy incorporates many layers of risk management in our portfolio management process.
 Our portfolio management process is designed to deliver a strong offense by putting more capital to work in bull markets and a strong defense by raising cash during turbulent times that lead to bear markets.

 The CAN SLIM® Discipline stands for the 7 powerful attributes William J. O’Neil discovered in his research that every great performing stock possessed before they made their biggest gains.